titiuo/BOT-Injective2/README.md

 The `main.py` script automates the detection and purchase of newly created coins on the Injective blockchain.
 It follows these steps:

 1. **Scrape Smart Contracts**:
-   The script scans all smart contracts (SC) deployed on the blockchain.
+   The script scans all smart contracts deployed on the blockchain.

 2. **Detect Coin Creation**:
    It checks if a new coin creation event is present in the messages associated with each smart contract.